Overview

 Highlights

-An engineering professor from Chula has designed “Gowajee”, a Thai-language speech recognition AI capable of delivering speech-to-text/ text-to-speech with the accuracy of a native speaker while keeping users’ data secure.
+An engineering professor from Chula has designed “Gowajee”, a Thai-language speech recognition AI voice generator capable of delivering speech-to-text in Thai and Thai text-to-speech with the accuracy of a native speaker while keeping users’ data secure.
 Having been rolled out in call centers, and depression patients screening process, Gowajee is set to be adapted to many other functions.

 ‘OK, Google’

-We’re getting used to using our voice commands for AIs like Google or Siri to search or carry out tasks instead of typing them out.
-But for Thai speakers, have you ever felt that those AI voices don’t seem to understand the Thai tone of voice that we use?
+The main objective of Gowajee is to make AI technology more accessible to Thai people because we are getting used to using our voice commands for AIs like Google or Siri to search or carry out tasks instead of typing them out.
+But for Thai speakers, have you ever felt that those AI voice generators don’t seem to understand the Thai language tone of voice that we use?
 Many times, we get a transcription that doesn’t match our words which means we need to adjust our Thai pronunciation to the AI developed by a foreign company that was aimed for multilingual adaptability, mostly standard languages like English.

-The name Gowajee derives from the word ‘Go’ and ‘Wajee’ which means words.
+The name Gowajee derives from the words ‘Go’ and ‘Wajee’ which means words.
 The word is designed as a command similar to ‘OK Google’ or ‘Hey Siri’.
-The word Gowajee was designed in such a way as not to replicate any other word being used in the Thai language.
+The word Gowajee was designed in such a way as not to replicate any other word being used in the Thai language, making it unique for Thai AI.

-Based on this problem, foreign-made AI often misunderstands Thai language with the main reason being Thai language structure that’s different from English.
+Based on this problem, foreign-made AI voice generators often misunderstands Thai language with the main reason being Thai language structure that’s different from English.
 Different pronunciations, tones, inflections, and homophones can lead to misinterpretation.
-Thai language’s more complicated structure than English may be an obstacle in the development of Thai speech-to- text/ text-to-speech technology.
-Therefore, Dr. Ekapol’s best solution to this problem is to “create the most extensive Thai language database”.
+Thai language’s more complicated structure than English may be an obstacle in the development of speech-to-text in Thai and Thai text-to-speech technology.
+Therefore, Dr. Ekapol’s best solution to this problem is to “create the most extensive Thai language database to enable Gowajee, or this Thai AI, to learn about the Thai language more effectively”.

-Dr. Ekapol and his team began the task of compiling a Thai sound database from 2017 up until the present.
+Dr. Ekapol and his team began the task of compiling a Thai sound database for Gowajee from 2017 up until the present.
 As he recalled,

 “….we applied a variety of methods and formats such as creating a website for people to log in and read a text to be stored as a sound database, getting people to engage in a conversation or actors to perform emotional speaking.
-Altogether, we achieved a compilation totaling five thousand hours which made us confident that we had a big enough database to transcribe Thai accurately so as to achieve the best possible Thai speech-to-text/text-to-speech, and speech recognition.”
+Altogether, we achieved a compilation totaling five thousand hours which made us confident that we had a big enough database to transcribe Thai accurately so as to achieve the best possible speech-to-text in Thai / Thai text-to-speech and speech recognition.”

 which turns speech into text.
-“For example, if we record a lecture, the AI will transcribe it into texts for us to read without having to transcribe it ourselves,” Dr. Ekapol suggested.
+“For example, if we record a lecture, Gowajee will transcribe it into texts for us to read without having to transcribe it ourselves,” Dr. Ekapol suggested.

 works by transcribing a passage into spoken words in the same way that we might be familiar with the use of Google or Siri except that Gowajee will deliver more natural speech thanks to a larger Thai database.